-STEP 1: Why did you want to buy a motor?
+STEP 1: Why did you want to buy a DC motor?

-- A motor for a conveyor belt system?
+- A DC motor for a conveyor belt system?

-STEP 2: Which motor that you want to use?
+STEP 2: Which DC motor that you want to use?

 - DC geared motor?

 - Power window motor?

 Comparison of the motor:

 |DC geared motor||Mobile robot, pulley, conveyor belt, lifting system.||No||Yes||Rm40- Rm206|